-The year 2020 seems to be one we would like to put out of our memory forever and move on!
-Yet, this definitely is not something which can easily set aside by many, especially those in rural areas all around the world.
-David Beasley of the World Food Programme recently warned that upward to 300,000 people may die of starvation each day secondary to COVID-19.
+The year 2020 seems to be one we would like to put out of our memories forever!
+Yet we can’t ignore the ongoing plight of the poor, especially those in rural areas all around the world.
+David Beasley of the World Food Programme recently warned that upwards of 300,000 people may die of starvation each day secondary to COVID-19.
 People have lost their jobs in the cities because of COVID-19 related lockdowns.
-These jobs once supported families which remained in villages.
+These city jobs also supported families who remained in villages.
 The money for supplies is no longer available.
-Seed, reserved for next year’s crops, are being used up, leaving no reserves for the future.
+Seeds reserved for next year’s crops are being used up, leaving no reserves for the future.

 In South Sudan, the situation appears even more desperate.
 The country has faced war for decades and was able to form its own government in 2011.
 Two years later, civil war broke out and has led to a refugee crisis in which over 2 million people have fled, the majority being women and children.
 It has been reported that food rations have been cut by 30% and starvation is in the future.
 This has led to family break ups, thievery, and even the selling of children.